SamahFarez/POPUPQUIZ/README.md

    ```

 2. **Install Dependencies**

     ```bash
    npm install
     ```

 ### Prerequisites
 1. **Start the server**
+2.
    - Run the following command to start your server
        ```bash
       node app.js
        ```

-   -You should see a message indicating the server is running:
+   - You should see a message indicating the server is running:
       ```bash
       Server running at http://localhost:3000
       ```

 1. **Start the server**
    -Open your web browser and navigate to:
    ```bash
       http://localhost:3000/auth
    ```

 This will prompt you to log in with your Google account and authorize the application.
 After successful authentication, you will receive a message confirming that you can now create forms.

 ### Create a Form